Imitation Bootstrapped Reinforcement Learning: Introduction

 \section{Introduction}

-Despite achieving remarkable performance in many simulation domains~\citep{silver2017mastering, vinyals2019grandmaster, mirhoseini2021graph, fair2022human}, reinforcement learning (RL) has not been widely used in solving robotics and low level continuous control problems.
-The main challenges of applying RL to these continuous control problems are exploration and sample efficiency.
-In these settings, reward signals are often sparse by nature, and unlike learning in games where the sparse reward is often achievable within a maximum amount of steps, a randomly initialized neural policy may never finish a task, resulting in no signals for learning.
-Even for tasks with hand-engineered dense reward functions, RL may still need a large number of samples to converge, which hinders its adoption in the real world where massive parallel simulation is not available.
+Despite achieving remarkable performance in many simulation domains~\citep{silver2017mastering, vinyals2019grandmaster, fair2022human}, reinforcement learning (RL) has not been widely used in solving robotics and low level continuous control problems, especially in the real world.
+The main challenges of applying RL to continuous control problems are exploration and sample efficiency.
+In these settings, reward signals are often sparse by nature, and unlike learning in games where the sparse reward is often achievable within a fixed horizon, a randomly initialized neural policy may never finish a task, resulting in no signals for learning.
+Besides the hard exploration problem, RL often needs a large number of samples to converge, which hinders its adoption in the real world where massive parallel simulation is not available.

-As a result, most learning-based robotics systems largely rely on imitation learning (IL)~\citep{brohan2023rt-1} or offline RL~\citep{Kumar2022PreTrainingFR} with strong assumptions such as access to large specialized datasets.
+As a result, most learning-based robotics systems rely on imitation learning (IL)~\citep{brohan2023rt-1} or offline RL~\citep{Kumar2022PreTrainingFR} with strong assumptions such as access to large specialized datasets.
 However, those methods come with their own challenges.
-Expert demonstrations are often expensive to collect requiring access to expert operators and domain knowledge~\citep{mandlekar2021what}.
+Expert demonstrations are often expensive to collect and require access to expert operators and domain knowledge~\citep{mandlekar2021what}.
 In addition, policies learned from static datasets suffer from distribution shifts when deployed in slightly different environments.
 Given these challenges, online RL algorithms -- when carefully integrated with IL -- can still play a valuable role in efficiently learning robot policies.
+An ideal RL algorithm for real world robotics applications should be able to benefit from human demonstrations and strong IL methods for sample-efficient learning.
+Moreover, it should go far beyond these IL techniques via self-improvement to reach higher performance or to address distribution shift.